Characters: The Incredible Hulk

 - Horrifying Hero: With the exception of Tony Stark, Bruce Banner was at best tolerated by other heroes, at worst feared, until he proved his ability to control himself in battle.
 His tendency toward collateral damage does not help.
 However, bystanders, especially in The Avengers, find him more heroic than horrifying.

 - Hurting Hero: He has to deal with the loss of his life, his work, his love interest, all the while managing the Hulk and Ross' plan to dissect him.
+As of Age of Ultron, he now has to deal with his self-enforced exile and giving up a chance to be with Natasha.

 - Hulk Speak: Only says a few words in each movie where he appears, but they are still in the third person and angry.